You can listen to this article here:

 Oh, and by the way: the two friends I mention in the infographic?
 Grab the two who complain the most about every book, flyer, email, and billboard they read.
 If we’ve goofed, those are the friends who will find it.
 They are our best free editors (though it may cost us a coupla pizzas)!

-Please subscribe (see the box below my photo) so you won’t miss future business ideas or Quick Win tips.
+Also, feel free to subscribe to my newsletters so you won’t miss future business ideas or Quick Win tips.

 I promise: NO inbox stuffing or sharing your information.